 Types of Insulin

 The body naturally makes different amounts of insulin at different times.
-Smaller, steady amounts are produced between meals and overnight (sometimes called "basal" or "background" insulin).
-Larger amounts are produced when you eat (sometimes called "bolus" or "mealtime" insulin).
-Together, they manage your blood sugar (glucose) all day.
+Smaller, steady amounts are produced between meals and overnight (sometimes called basal or background insulin).
+Larger amounts are produced when you eat (sometimes called bolus insulin).
+Together, they can help manage your blood sugar (glucose) all day, every day.

 - Basal insulins: Basal insulins include intermediate-acting and longer-acting insulins.
-These start more slowly and last longer than mealtime insulins.
-Your doctor usually recommends you take basal insulin once or twice a day.
+These start lowering blood sugar more slowly and last longer than faster-acting insulins.
+A doctor may recommend taking basal insulin once or twice a day

-- Mealtime insulins: Mealtime insulins include rapid-acting and short-acting insulins.
-Rapid-acting insulin starts very quickly and works for the shortest time.
-Short-acting insulin starts more slowly and works longer than rapid-acting insulin.
+- Faster-acting insulins: Faster-acting insulins include rapid-acting and short-acting insulins.
+Rapid-acting insulin starts working very quickly and for the shortest time.
+Short-acting insulin starts working more slowly and longer than rapid-acting insulin

-- Mixture insulins: Mixture insulins contain a mix of both basal and mealtime insulins in one solution.
-They can help manage your blood sugar at meals, between meals, and even at night, depending on your treatment plan.
+- Premixed insulins: Premixed insulins contain a mix of both basal and faster-acting insulins in one solution.
+They can help people with type 2 diabetes manage their blood sugar at meals, between meals, and even at night, depending on their treatment plan